 The importance of REM sleep.

 Ah, sleep.
 Most people claim to love it.
 But as we grow older and life gets more complicated, sleep can become elusive.
-New parents quickly learn that when a toddler gets cranky it needs a nap.
-Perhaps you try to get by with catnaps during breaks (or even during prolonged “stares” at your computer screen).
+New parents learn that when a toddler gets cranky it needs a nap.
+You may try to get by with catnaps during breaks (or even during prolonged “stares” at your computer screen).
 Has your regular caffeine infused energy boost lost its effect?
 Even after a so-called good night’s sleep you may not feel rested.
 Is there such a thing as non-rejuvenating sleep?

 Five-Stage Sleep Cycle